Mprabhu26/turtlebot_vrc/README.md

 ### WSL2 / WSLg Audio Setup

 WSL2 requires PulseAudio to be routed through WSLg.
-Run this once after every `wsl --shutdown`:
+The voice control node sets this automatically at startup, but if you see audio errors, run this once after `wsl --shutdown`:

 ```bash
 rm -rf /run/user/1000/pulse
 export PULSE_SERVER=unix:/mnt/wslg/PulseServer
 ```

+> **Note:** `voice_control.py` already sets `os.environ['PULSE_SERVER']` at import time — you only need the manual export if running audio tools outside the node.

 ---